-My personal pick in this list, the modern and sleek design of the Seiko Japanese Kinetic Quartz SKA649 is a sure treat for those who enjoy a balance of functionality and style.
+My pick in this list, the modern and sleek design of the Seiko Japanese Kinetic Quartz SKA649, is a sure treat for those who enjoy a balance of functionality and style.
 This kinetic movement watch can last up to 6 months with one full charge.
-The minimalist design of the dial gives it a unique charm.
-The black dial with neon-yellow accent gives it that sporty feel.
+The minimalist design of the dial gives it a unique charm, and the black dial with a neon-yellow accent gives it that sporty feel.
 The Seiko Kinetic Japanese Quartz Watch SKA649 also has a 100-meter water resistance making it suitable for recreational water activities such as swimming.

 Seiko Premier Kinetic Perpetual Novak Djokovic Special Edition (SNP149P2)